Devgupta1013/Amazon-Frontpage-clone/README_Amazon_Clone.md

 - 🚀 Learned to build a **real-world e-commerce UI** using HTML and CSS.
 - 🎨 Gained experience in **responsive web design**.
 - ⚡ Improved skills in **CSS layouts (Flexbox/Grid)**.
 - 📱 Created a project that mimics a popular platform, helpful for portfolio building.

  ---

-## 📷 Preview
-(Add screenshots of your Amazon Clone here)

----

 ## 🔧 How to Use
 1. Clone this repository: